What to do:

 - Seek medical attention.

-- Report the incident to the University of Minnesota's Office of Equal Opportunity and Affirmative Action.
+- Report the incident to the University of Minnesota's Equal Opportunity & Title IX Office.

 - Contact UMD Counseling Services (part of UMD Health Services).